Maryland has permission to go after prescription drug price gouging.

 There’s good reason for consumers’ concerns.

-Prescription drug spending in the United States rose sharply in 2014, according to a in the Journal of the American Medical Association (JAMA).
+Prescription drug spending in the United States rose sharply in 2014, according to a

 Price increases were steeper among new specialty drugs, such as those for cancer and hepatitis C.